 Off on a jaunt to Skeg. above and a donkey ride for young Dave below.

-A very young Monica on the beach in 1947 The 'Jolly Fisherman' and the slogan - 'Skegness is so Bracing' Symbolised Skegness for me during my childhood.
+The 'Jolly Fisherman' and the slogan - 'Skegness is so Bracing' Symbolised Skegness for me during my childhood.
 Someone has vandalise this statue of him.
 They've pinched his pipe!
 Or is it another 'PC' atrocity!

 The amusement have now spread along the front into the former Pleasure Gardens.
 The Amusement park on the North Shore with it's massive wooden big dipper roller coaster has disappeared.